MintyTrebor/MQTT4DSF/README.md

 # DSFMQTT
-**A Python script to send MQTT msgs from a SBC running Duet DSF.
+**A Python script/service to send MQTT msgs from a SBC running Duet DSF.
 Uses the DSF pydsfapi plugin.**

-This is a python script which interfaces with the DFS Python API to enable the DSF system to send Msgs to an MQTT broker.
+This is a python script/service which interfaces with the DFS Python API to enable the DSF system to send Msgs to an MQTT broker.
 It is currently in very early stages, and relies on editing a json file via the DWC interface to configure the script.

 Currently it can: